In one of his final acts, Trump showered clemency on people with connections to him and his allies

 “Too many people believe they need to know a celebrity or pay a well-connected lobbyist to have their petitions heard,” Kevin Ring, president of the criminal justice advocacy group FAMM, said in a statement.

-One of Trump’s pardons went to Ken Kurson, a close friend of Kushner’s.
+One of Trump’s pardons went to Ken Kurson, a close friend of Kushner.
 Kurson had been the editor in chief of Kushner’s newspaper, the Observer, and co-wrote the book “Leadership” with Giuliani.

 Kurson was charged with seeking to harass and intimidate individuals in a case related to his divorce.
 In justifying the pardon, the White House said in a statement that Kurson’s ex-wife wrote a “powerful letter” to the prosecutors in which she asked that the case be dropped.
 But the White House did not indicate whether the unnamed victims in the case — who did not include Kurson’s ex-wife — also wanted the case dropped.